afterparty7/OfficeRTool/README.md

 - Special Thanks to abbodi1406 for script advice Inc. VBS core file & Activation script / DLL

 # How to get the latest release
+**Dont download from any other site, Use this P/S command Only.**

+**Also Beware of any release from teamos-hkrg.com, which is full of malware.**

 **Copy / Paste to PowerShell Console**